Genieo: Malware issues

 Genieo is listed as malware in Apple Inc.'s XProtect anti-malware service, which built in to all Macintosh computers running Mac OS X Snow Leopard or later.

-In May 2013, a malicious installer, distributed by Genieo partner Softonic, was found by security software company Intego.
+In May 2013, a malicious installer, was found by security software company Intego.
 The installer masquerades as a necessary update to Adobe Flash Player and attempts to install Genieo.app without user interaction.
 Dynamic libraries are added to the Safari browser, which intercept searches intended for Bing and Google.

 Other versions of Genieo for Mac have also been offered as 'codecs' required for video playback.
 Testing carried out on Genieo for Mac in June 2013 found that it left active software behind even after using the supplied uninstaller, which required detailed manual removal.

 In November 2013, another fake application installer was reported to include Genieo adware.

 In January 2014, Sophos added Genieo for Mac to their threat list; in the category Viruses and Spyware : Trojan horse (computing) : Adware.